 Jo Chandler began her career on country and suburban newspapers more than 25 years ago.
 Her journalism has evolved through a variety of writing, production and editing roles, and she has built on her skills and experience through a range of professional fellowships.
 She studied in the US at the University of Missouri-Columbia School of Journalism as a Rotary Foundation Scholar (1988/89) and in 2006 travelled to newspapers and media organisations across the UK on a Harry Brittain fellowship for future senior editors with the Commonwealth Press Union and the British Foreign Office.
 She has received two media fellowships with the Australian Antarctic Division, reporting from Casey station and field research sites in 2007 and in 2009/10.

 On embarking on a freelance career in late 2012, Chandler was invited to join the Alfred Deakin Research Institute (now the Contemporary Histories Research Group) as an Honorary Fellow, contributing to the Institute’s contemporary histories program and Pacific development forums.
-She has published reports in The Atlantic, The Guardian, The Monthly, Yale Environment 360, New Scientist, The Weekend Australian Magazine, Griffith Review, The Sydney Morning Herald, The Age, Time.com, BBC Online, Cosmos, Crikey, The Hoopla, The Daily Beast, Courrier International, Das Magazin (Netherlands) and Internationalze (Italy).
-Her work has also been featured in The Best Australian Science Writing 2012, 2013, 2014, 2016 (which she edited) and 2017 editions, and The Best Australian Essays 2016 edition.
+She has published reports in The Atlantic, The New York Times, The Guardian, The Monthly, The Lancet, Yale Environment 360, New Scientist, The Weekend Australian Magazine, Griffith Review, The Sydney Morning Herald, The Age, Time.com, BBC Online, Cosmos, Crikey, The Hoopla, The Daily Beast, Courrier International, Das Magazin (Netherlands) and Internationalze (Italy).
+Her work has also been featured in The Best Australian Science Writing 2012, 2013, 2014, 2016 (which she edited), 2017 and 2018 editions, and The Best Australian Essays 2016 edition.

 Chandler is also the author of two books.
 (For reviews, go to Books page.)